siberianfox/tinyg_wiki/README.md

 # tinyg_wiki
-just for backup and learning
+just for backup and learning,all the resource is locate at wiki.